-Course Selection Guidelines and Process can be found in the School Counseling section of the RFH website.
-Once course selection is finalized, the following procedures regarding schedule changes will apply to the 2021 - 2022
+Course Selection information can be found in the School Counseling section of the RFH website.
+Once course selection is finalized, the following procedures regarding schedule changes will apply to the 2023 - 2024 school year.
+Course selection information for 2023-2024 will be posted on the RFH website on or about Feb.
+1, 2023.
+The following timeline assists students in course planning.